mspncp/gosu-wiki/Ruby Packaging on OS X.md

 # Ruby Packaging on OS X

-The Mac package of Gosu (on the Downloads list) comes with a mysterious `RubyGosu App.app` bundle.
+The Mac package of Gosu (from [the Gosu downloads](http://www.libgosu.org/downloads/)) comes with a mysterious `RubyGosu App.app` bundle.
 All you have to do to share your game with the public is following these easy steps:

   * Duplicate this bundle, open its contents via the right-click menu
   * Edit the Info.plist file, and change at least the bundle identifier.